antonybudianto/babel-plugin-emotion-rename/readme.md

 - Some things may not be working, please checkout with caution!
 - If you're using SSR, It's very recommended to also implement `@emotion/css` SSR integration as well for smoother migration

+### Known issues:

+- If you import a variable from another file, and that variable is used within styled/css tagged template literal, then it's currently impossible to statically analyze and rename the import

 ## Install

 ```